 Maryland Food Charter Project

-Culminating three years of hard work and community participation, IPHI has now released Maryland Food Charter.
+Culminating three years of hard work and community participation, we released the Maryland Food Charter.
 The final document includes information and recommendations supported by a Maryland Food Charter Infographic Series that highlight key aspects of the food system and its role on people, the environment, and the economy.
 From production, distribution, access, consumption, and recovery these facts, figures, and images help tell Maryland’s Food story.

 To learn more about the Maryland Food, please contact Evelyn Kelly at IPHI at 202-407-7086 or via email at [email protected].
 This initiative was made possible through a grant awarded by the Town Creek Foundation.